Lazemare/h/README.md

-# h: Classical harmonic model propagated by velocity Verlet.
+# h: Classical harmonic model propagated by velocity Verlet

 ## What?